 “Quite a bit, sir.”

 “Here the streets are flooding.
 We’ve lost power.
-Before long the cars are going to float away.”
+Before long the cars’ll float away.”

 “Can I help you?”

 “If I were mayor I’d roll up my sleaves.
 Clean the gutters.
 Clear the mountains of trash in the favelas.
-But the politicians in Rio only look after their own wallets.
+But the politicians in Rio only look after their own pocketbooks.
 To hell with the rest of us.”

 “I’m busy, my friend.
 I’m going to have to hang up.”

 “Wait.
-Who do I have the pleasure of speaking with?”
+Whom do I have the pleasure of speaking with?”

-“Who do you want to speak with?”
+“Whom do you want to speak with?”

 “Good one.
 If I called the newspaper it’s because I want to talk to someone who works there, no?
 You a reporter?”